Free wings! Deals on chicken wings and lasagna Sunday; cheesecake Monday

 Duffy's Sports Grill: Get half off orders of Duffy's jumbo bone-in wings Sunday.

-East Coast + Wings: Wings are 50 cents each for rewards members Sunday.
+East Coast Wings + Grill: Wings are 50 cents each for rewards members Sunday.
 Maximum of 25 wings per rewards member.
 Register for the loyalty program at the restaurant or www.eastcoastwings.com/rewards.

 Hooters: Buy any 10 wings Sunday and get 10 free boneless wings at participating locations nationwide Sunday.
 Dine-in only.